ShimmyShaman/midge/notes.md

     * To reduce dimensionality of the context and allowable outcomes in order to increase accuracy and reduce recovery from error.
     * Develop tools and allowances for as rich a user-input as possible.
-Starting with key-strokes and mouse-clicks with an eye on gestures and AV input.
+Starting with key-strokes and mouse-clicks with a direction towards gestures and AV input.

 ###################################################################
 ###################################################################